relaymesh/githook/README.md

-# Githooks ⚡
+# githook ⚡

-Githooks is an event automation layer for GitHub, GitLab, and Bitbucket.
+githook is an event automation layer for GitHub, GitLab, and Bitbucket.
 It receives webhooks, evaluates configurable rules, and publishes matching events to your message broker via [Watermill](https://watermill.io/).
 The Worker SDK then consumes those events with provider-aware clients, so your business logic stays focused on outcomes, not plumbing.

 > **⚠️ Warning:** This project is for research and development only and is **not production-ready**.
 Do not deploy it in production environments.

 ## Quick Start

-Get Githooks running locally in 4 steps:
+Get githook running locally in 4 steps:

 ```bash
 # 1. Start dependencies (RabbitMQ, Postgres, etc.)